-In it’s simplest form a private health insurance plan is made up of two parts, inpatient treatment cover and outpatient treatment cover.
-Medical insurance can often be split out into three core levels of cover from basic to mid-range and then comprehensive.
+In its simplest form a Private Health Insurance plan is made up of two parts: inpatient treatment and outpatient treatment.
+Medical Insurance policies themselves are often split out into three core levels of cover from basic to mid-range and then comprehensive.

-For cover to be defined as comprehensive private medical insurance it really should look to cover both inpatient treatment and outpatient treatment in full, outpatient treatment is defined as any treatment where a stay in hospital is not required such as tests, scans or consultations.
+For cover to be defined as Comprehensive Private Health Insurance it really should look to cover both inpatient treatment and outpatient treatment in full, outpatient treatment is defined as any treatment where a stay in hospital is not required such as tests, scans or consultations.

 If you want to compare the best Health Insurance for your needs and find the most comprehensive plan, why not contact an adviser today on 02074425880?